Air Buns--Giant Feathery-Light Bread Buns

 - Make sure to allow buns to rise for the specified time, as this is what helps these buns to gain their impressive size

-- Double-pan so that buns bottoms do not over-brown when baking in oven
+- Double-pan so that bun bottoms do not over-brown when baking in oven

-Some air bun recipes call for the addition of vinegar, such as this one but you can make feathery light and huge buns with or without vinegar, if you follow directions.
-Both the vinegar and the rising time contributes to air buns' light consistency and size.
+Some air bun recipes call for the addition of vinegar, such as this one, but you can make feathery light and huge buns with or without vinegar, if you follow directions.

 © 2008 Athlyn Green